FStarLang/FStar/doc/book/under_the_hood/uth_smt.rst

       Clearly, as expected, ``assumption_SMTEncoding.Factorial_unbounded`` is
       instantiated the most.

-      If you search in the .smt2 file for ":qid refinement_interpretation_Tm_refine_542f9d4f129664613f2483a6c88bc7c2",
+      Next, if you search in the .smt2 file for ":qid refinement_interpretation_Tm_refine_542f9d4f129664613f2483a6c88bc7c2",
       you'll find the assumption that gives an interpretation to the ``HasType x Prims.nat`` predicate, where each instantiation of